Skip to main content

 10 minute read

-1. Build a digital brand
+1. Create a digitally ready brand

 Google's Business Profile and many other platforms use square aspect ratios for profiles